Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and the parameter has a description.
-The tool description adds no additional meaning beyond the schema, so baseline score of 3 is appropriate.
+Schema coverage is 100% and the input schema already provides detailed descriptions for both parameters (uniqueId with example, extractFields with usage).
+The description adds no additional parameter information beyond the schema, so baseline score of 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.